 Side sleepers

-Side sleepers usually need the most pressure relief because the shoulders and hips take the load.
-That often pushes them toward soft, medium-soft, or medium surfaces.
-But “side sleeper = soft mattress” is still too crude.
-If the bed is too soft, the pelvis can drop farther than the rib cage and pull the spine sideways.
-That is why many side sleepers do best in the middle range rather than at the plushest end.
+Side sleepers usually need the most pressure relief because the shoulders and hips take the most load.
+That often points them toward soft, medium-soft, or medium feels.
+But “side sleeper = soft mattress” is still too simple.
+If the bed lets the pelvis drop farther than the rib cage, the spine can bow sideways.
+In our testing, many side sleepers do best in the middle range: enough give for the joints, enough pushback through the waist.

 Back sleepers

-Back sleepers usually do better on medium to medium-firm because the goal is gentle contouring under the lumbar area without letting the pelvis sink.
-Too-soft models can let the midsection drop, while overly hard models can create pressure and flatten the body against the surface instead of supporting its curves.
+Back sleepers usually do best on medium to medium-firm.
+The goal is light contouring under the lower back without letting the pelvis sink.
+Too soft, and the midsection drops.
+Too hard, and the mattress can press the body flat instead of following its curves.

 Stomach sleepers and combination sleepers